vahidk/EffectiveTensorflow/README.md

 c = tf.reduce_sum(a + b, 0)
 ```

 Here the value of c would be [5, 7], and we immediately would guess based on the shape of the result that there’s something wrong.
+A general rule of thumb is to always specify the dimensions in reduction operations and when using tf.squeeze.